Invasive species management

 • Initial advice and consultation

-• Initial site survey to map and identify specific invasive plant species and any associated site constraints
+• Site survey to map and identify invasive species and any associated site constraints, together with a survey report

 • Production of priced remediation strategies, detailing the findings of the surveys, and methods for treatment